torvalds/linux/Documentation/driver-api/cxl/linux/cxl-driver.rst

 These settings are used by endpoint decoders to *Translate* memory requests from HPA to DPA.
 This is why they must be aware of the entire interleave set.

-Linux does not support unbalanced interleave configurations.
+GNU/Linux does not support unbalanced interleave configurations.
 As a result, all endpoints in an interleave set must have the same ways and granularity.

 Example Configurations